-Factors that can affect insurance rates are the driving conditions.
+Factors in Atlanta that can affect insurance rates are the driving conditions.

 Atlanta, GA weather varies more than many drivers realize.
 Most of the year may be warm but it freezes 48 days a year.
 It even snows here.
 Ice storms are more common (and much more dangerous).
 It also rains throughout the year.
 This can make local roads slick and treacherous.

 Like most big cities, Atlanta is behind in road maintenance.
 The result is an abundance of potholes and driver frustrations.
 Don't expect road conditions to improve anytime soon.
 Atlanta ranks 50th in per capita spending on roads and highways despite having the 10th largest highway system of any metropolitan area in the US.
-Trip reports that 21% of this city's major roads and highways are in poor condition.
-Another 27% are mediocre.
-The condition of the roads costs drivers $502 a year in additional vehicle operating costs.
+Trip reports that 8 percent of this city's major roads and highways are in poor condition.
+Another 12 percent are mediocre.
+The condition of the roads costs drivers $269 a year in additional vehicle operating costs.

 Atlanta ranks 13th for worst traffic congestion in the US.
 An average commuter spends an extra 33 minutes per hour stuck in traffic for every 30 minutes spent driving during peak hours.
 An extra 125 hours a year is wasted for commutes lasting 30 minutes.

 Moving violations like speeding, running a red light, at-fault accidents, and drunk driving can add points to your driver's license and give you a bad driving record.
-Too many points and your insurer will consider you a high-risk driver and charge you higher rates.
+Too many points and your insurer could make you buy high-risk car insurance that comes with higher rates.